druxt/druxt.js/docs/content/modules/router.md

 ---
 title: Router
+description: Drupal router for Nuxt, powered by the Drupal Decoupled Router module.
 ---

-> Drupal router for Nuxt, powered by the Drupal Decoupled Router module.

 ##  Components